consbio/L.Control.Shapefile/README.md

 ```
 L.control.shapefile({ position: 'topleft' }).addTo(map);
 ```
 See map.html as an example.
+There is a sample shapefile in the shp directory that can be used for testing.

 # Credits
 Uses <a href="https://github.com/calvinmetcalf/shapefile-js">shapefile-js</a> to convert the shapefile to GeoJSON.<p>